softwaremill/jekyll-softwaremill/_posts/company/2016-07-28-cassandra-monitoring-part-2.md

 ```
 docker run -d  -p 8080:80 -p 2003:2003 --net monitoring-network --name graphite sitespeedio/graphite:0.9.14
 ```
-This means that we are running the `sitespeedio/graphite:0.9.14` image, creating a container named `graphite`, attached to network `monitoring-network`, mapping the containerís internal ports to local `8080` and `2003`.
+This means that we are running the `sitespeedio/graphite:0.9.14` image, creating a container named `graphite`, attached to network `monitoring-network`, mapping the container‚Äôs internal ports to local `8080` and `2003`.
 Everything is going to work in the background (`-d`).

 The `http://localhost:8080` presents a simple web interface.
 Port `2003` is for the API.
 Default user and password is `guest` and `guest`.